-From time to time, we may collect general, non-personal, statistical information about the use of the Site, such as how many visitors visit a specific page on the Site, how long they stay on that page, and which hyperlinks, if any, they “click” on.
+From time to time, we may collect general, statistical information about the use of the Site, such as how many visitors visit a specific page on the Site, how long they stay on that page, and which hyperlinks, if any, they “click” on.
 We collect this information through the use of technologies such as “cookies” and “IP addresses,” which are discussed in greater detail below.
 Our system may also automatically collect operational information about the technology you use, such as your browser, type of computer, operating systems, internet service providers and the domain name of the site from which you linked to our Site.
 We collect this information in order to determine which areas of the Site are most popular and to enhance the Site for visitors.
 We may also use this information for security purposes, to detect and to block security breaches and to provide you with a safe online environment.

 · IP Addresses: An IP address is a number that is automatically assigned to your computer whenever you are surfing the web.
 Web servers, the computers that “serve up” web pages, automatically identify your computer by its IP address.
 We collect IP addresses for purposes of system administration, to report aggregate information to third parties and to track the use of the Site.
 When visitors request pages from the Site, our servers log the visitors' IP addresses.
 It is not our practice to link IP addresses to anything personally identifiable, which means that a visitor's session will be logged.
 However, we reserve the right to use IP addresses to identify a visitor when we feel it is necessary to enforce compliance with the Site's policies or to protect the Site, us, other sponsors, Site visitors, or others.

-· Cookies, Beacons and Successor Technologies: We may use, and permit our service providers and analytics providers to use, session cookies, persistent cookies, and flash cookies and web beacons, as well as other comparable or future technologies, to track information based on use of the Site.
+· Cookies, Beacons and Successor Technologies: We may use, and permit our service providers and analytics providers to use, session cookies, persistent cookies, and web beacons, as well as other comparable or future technologies, to track information based on use of the Site.

 We may receive information about you from other sources, including publicly available databases or social media sites, combine this data with information we already have about you.
-This helps us to update, expand and analyze our records, identify new customers, and provide products and services that may be of interest to you.
+This helps us to update, expand and analyze our records, identify new customers, and provide services that may be of interest to you.

 Examples of the types of personal information that may be obtained from public sources or purchased from third parties and combined with information we already have about you (for the purpose of creating more tailored advertising and products), may include: